 If you’re looking for a charming storybook seaside village….visit Carmel-by-the-Sea!
 Only a couple hours south of San Francisco, and you can stroll along the Carmel Beach, walk Ocean Ave and step into quaint courtyards, or art galleries….there’s a lot to do and you won’t want to leave.

-Here are our Top things to do in Carmel by-the-Sea!
+Here are our Top things to do, places to stay & dine in Carmel by-the-Sea!

 1. Walks…or a Stroll